mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

   google-chrome ./index.html;
 ```

-We don't have to use the whole library set; we can just crib the methods from
+You don't have to use the whole library; you can just crib the methods from
-`xhi.util.js` we want.
+`xhi.util.js` if you want.
 Go ahead, you won't hurt anyone's feelings.

 ### More typecasting
 The `xhi` utility functions for casting values are as follows: